adamhill/ArchitecturalKatas-2023/README.md

 Furthermore, this module provides the functionality to configure where notifications should be sent when the camera detects a wildlife species.
 Users can set their preferred notification endpoint, ensuring they are promptly informed when wildlife is spotted.

 ### Multimedia module
-Multimedia module encompasses handling image and video data once they are retrieved from camera.
+Multimedia module encompasses handling image and video data once they are retrieved from a camera.
 In our application, this means that users can upload, store, retrieve, and take notes about the wildlife species they spotted in the images or videos.
 This module is essential because it deals with the core media files that our application relies on for integrations with other partners and vendors.
 If necessary, we can use CDN and other caching methods to bring data closer to the user to speed things up and make the data load faster.

 ### Integration module
 The Integrations module allows Wildlife AI camera users to connect with various services, like camera trap labelling and expert platforms, and data sharing with the community.
 It achieves this by making individual plugins for each integration, making it adaptable and future-ready for adding more plugins.
 These plugins connect with partner APIs and help manage data interchange among partner APIs.
 This module uses a micro kernel architecture to support the interoperability characteristic.